KatherineMichel/portfolio/doc/djangocon-us-2024-topics-inspiration-list.md

 * Database tradeoffs: Postgres, CockroachDB, SQL, etc.
 * Datasette

-How to Raise Your Game
-* Lesser known, but highly useful Django features
-* Practical Django profiling, optimization
-* Security (OWASP 10 and Django, how Django does security)
-* Testing (pytest, Playwright, Selenium, etc).
-* Type hinting
-* Practical async (going beyond the docs and a few tutorials to using day to day)

 Opinionated Django
 * Django deployment options and tradeoffs in 2023
 * Different ways of doing things in Django and when to use which option